Docker Compose-Based Deployment of a Validator Node

 The default deployment is highly insecure.
 Authentication should be enabled as described in the authentication section.

-There is no support for ingress from outside your machine, nor tls.
+There is no support for ingress from outside your machine, nor is there support for TLS.
 The deployment should be kept local to your machine only and not exposed externally.

 Reliability & scalability: docker-compose will restart containers that crash, and the deployment supports backup&restore as detailed below, but a docker-compose deployment is inherently more limited than a cloud-based Kubernetes one.